Skip to main content

 Step-by-step flow

-Step 1: Open the assessment wizard
+Step 1: Open the assessment form

 Step 2: Fill Domain & Context